FredrikWartenberg/annihilator-creator/README.md

 # annihilator-creator

-Code for expanding sequences of annihilation and operators into normal order.
+Code for expanding sequences of annihilation and creation operators into normal order.
 Sequences are input as strings, where 'a' represents on annihilation operator and 'd' a creation operator (d for 'a dagger').

 For the background and formalism see [Annihilation and Creation Operators](https://en.wikipedia.org/wiki/Creation_and_annihilation_operators)